hopefetrow/ocr-app/README.md

 <h2> Description </h2>

 The OCR or Optical Character Recognition is a process by which we can extract the written or printed texts in an image to actual text or string using A.I. document parsing method.
-This project presents the basic functionality of the OCR process, where a user can extract the text from an image and download as a .txt file or extract the check info printed at the bottom of a bank check, a key action in bank check processing.
-This presents the usefulness and efficiency of OCR.
+This project presents some basic functionality of the OCR process, where a user can extract the text from an image and download as a .txt file or extract the check info printed at the bottom of a bank check, a key action in bank check processing which displays the usefulness and efficiency of OCR.

 <h2> Features </h2>
 <ul>